matthiasgeihs/smart-lookup/README.md

-# Smart Lookup
+# ✨🔎 Smart Lookup

-An AI assistant for quick and simple knowledge tasks.
+Quick and easy AI-assisted lookups.
+Always have an AI at your finger tips.

+Press `⌥ + SPACE` and enter your query.
+Uses [Ollama](https://ollama.com) for local LLM execution.

 ## Installation